heximcz/joserfc-wrapper/README.md

 #### Reason

 The main purpose of this wrapper is to simplify the management of signature keys for generating JWT tokens using the [joserfc]((https://github.com/authlib/joserfc)) library and adhering to RFC standards.
-It offers two options for managing signature keys: securely storing generated keys in [HashiCorp Vault](https://github.com/hvac/hvac) (default) or storing them on the filesystem (optional).
+It offers two options for managing signature keys: securely storing generated keys in [HashiCorp Vault](https://github.com/hvac/hvac) or storing them on the filesystem.
 Additionally, it facilitates the use of JWT tokens in projects.

 #### Need a custom solution for storing keys?
 We've got you covered.